demand-chain/mac-bootstrap/README.md

 After running `bootstrap` there are still a few things that need to be done.

-- Restart your machine in order for some changes to take effect.
+- Restart your machine in order for some changes to take effect
-- Complete [post-install tasks][post-install-tasks] from dotfiles README.
-- Set up desired macOS keyboard shortcuts (see list below)
+- open Terminal and run `brew bundle install`
+- While that's running:
+  - create admin account
+  - enable filevault disk encryption
+  - install kaspersky anti-virus